 Beyond its use for strategic purposes, a portfolio roadmap is a critical tool to communicate directions and performance across the organization.
-A well-designed portfolio roadmap can easily be shared and understood by all.
-It can for example be used in status review meetings to make tactical decisions based on a solid overview of the milestone status of projects, or it can help project managers see and manage interdependencies and conflicts across initiatives.
+A well-designed portfolio roadmap is shareable and understandable to all.
+It can, for example, be used in status review meetings to make tactical decisions based on a solid overview of the milestone status of projects.
+Or it can help project managers see and manage interdependencies and conflicts across initiatives.

 Application of portfolio roadmaps to product portfolios